-Testing is recommended for close blood relatives of people with a protein-S deficiency, including brothers and sisters and sons and daughters, as there is a 50:50 chance that they will inherit the condition.
+Testing is occasionally recommended for close blood relatives of people with a protein S deficiency, including siblings and offspring, as there is a 50:50 chance that they will inherit the condition.

 Because people with genetic thrombophilias do not tend to have problems until they are adults, children are not usually tested until they are old enough to understand why the blood sample is being taken.
 This is usually after age 13.
+However, it is possible to look at a child without causing pain from taking blood by doing a buccal smear (a cotton bud in the mouth).